horia141/jupiter/docs/concepts/working-mem.md

 # Working Mem

-Jupiter has a feature for [workingmem.txt](https://calnewport.com/ deep-habits-workingmemory-txt-the-most-important-productivity-tool-youve-never-heard-of/) files.
+Thrive has a feature for [workingmem.txt](https://calnewport.com/ deep-habits-workingmemory-txt-the-most-important-productivity-tool-youve-never-heard-of/) files.